 American writer, journalist and world peace advocate Norman Cousins came up with this excellent quote on loneliness.

-This is perhaps what Norman Cousins alludes to - our innate desire to belong to those whom we value and who value us.
+Perhaps there is a good deal of truth to it as humans, after all, are social and gregarious creatures.
+This is possibly what Norman Cousins was alluding to - our innate desire to belong to those whom we value and who value us.

-“What loneliness is more lonely than distrust?” - George Eliot
+6. “What loneliness is more lonely than distrust?” - George Eliot

 George Eliot was the pen name of Victorian author Mary Ann Evans.